jacobclarke92/TouchOSC-Script-Injector/README.md

 ## Issues

 The XML parsing lib isn't very performant once files get above the 1mb mark.
 I've not been able to find and good alternatives for deno as of now.

+---

+## To-do

+If a script file is modified while XML re-encoding is in-progress, it should cancel and start over (taking into account change that was currently being processed + new change).